 All meetings, times, and locations are announced online.
 Please check the calendar for updates and details.
-Meetings are also broadcast live on the Greeley Schools YouTube page and District 6 cable public access channel 16.
+Work sessions and meetings are also broadcast live on the Greeley Schools YouTube page and District 6 cable public access channel 16.

-People wishing to address the board are asked to complete the Public Participation form no later than 12:00 p.m. on the day of a scheduled meeting.
-If you are unable to sign up via the form, contact Amy Lemon at 970-348-6012 prior to 12:00 p.m. on the day of the scheduled meeting.
+People wishing to address the board are asked to complete the Public Participation form no later than 12:00 p.m. on the day of a meeting.
+If you are unable to sign up via the form, contact Amy Lemon at 970-348-6012 prior to 12:00 p.m. on the day of the meeting to sign up.
 Any questions regarding public participation at board meetings can be directed to Amy Lemon by email or at 970-348-6012.

 Anyone needing a language interpreter present at a board meeting is asked to contact Amy Lemon at 970-348-6012 a minimum of three business days prior to the meeting to arrange that service.

-The Board welcomes the comments of community members and has dedicated a portion of each business meeting agenda to provide an opportunity for the community to present brief comments to the Board.
-The Board typically does not engage in discussion or provide an immediate response to the input but will ask district staff to respond as appropriate.
-Written testimony or speaker handouts must be submitted to Amy Lemon, the Board Secretary, not to individual board members.
+The Board welcomes the comments of community members and has dedicated a portion of each business meeting agenda for the community to present brief comments to the Board.
+The Board typically does not engage in discussion or provide an immediate response to the input but will ask district staff to respond, as appropriate.
+Written testimony or speaker handouts must be submitted to the Board Secretary, not to individual board members.